U.S. Tax Responsibilities for Non-Resident E-Commerce Sellers

 Form 1040NR Filing Obligations: Nonresident aliens with ECI must submit Form 1040NR.
 However, if their only income is wages below the personal exemption threshold or if they only earn passive income on which the proper withholding was applied (reported on Form 1042-S), no U.S. tax return may be required unless they are claiming a tax treaty benefit to reduce withholding.

 At NCP, we provide essential training and guidance before you form your U.S. entity.
 As part of our new client onboarding, we will introduce you to experienced tax professionals who can assist with your tax needs.
 Please note that their services are independent of NCP, and their fees are separate.
-We are confident they have the expertise to support you in navigating U.S. tax regulations effectively.
+We are confident they have the expertise to help you navigate U.S. tax regulations effectively.

 Learn more at our free U.S. tax master class at this link.